 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
-All parents (see note 11) are therefore expected to give their full, unreserved and positive support for the aims and ethos of the school.
-This does not affect the right of a parent who is not of the faith to apply for a place for their child at the school.
+We, therefore hope that all parents (see note 11) will give their full, unreserved and positive support for the aims and ethos of the school.
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admissions arrangements.